 Advice for International Students in Northern Ireland

 Are you currently studying in Northern Ireland but from somewhere else in the world?
-Have a look at the information below to help you to figure out if you’re entitled to vote in the upcoming Northern Ireland Assembly election.
+Have a look at the information below to help you to figure out if you’re entitled to vote in the upcoming UK General Election.

-- a British, Irish or qualifying Commonwealth citizen, or a citizen of another European Union country
+- be a British citizen, a citizen of the Republic of Ireland, a qualifying Commonwealth citizen, or a citizen of a Member State of the European Union

 A full list of Commonwealth countries, British Overseas Territories and EU States from which students are eligible to vote can be accessed via the Electoral Office website here.